 Government Enacts Crossbow Ban Amid Rising Violence

-Kyle Clifford, 26, received a whole-life sentence after murdering his ex-partner Louise Hunt, 25, her sister Hannah Hunt, 28, and their mother Carol Hunt, 61 in a quiet cul-de-sac in Bushey, Hertfordshire.
-The brutal incident has intensified calls for tighter controls on crossbow ownership.
+Kyle Clifford, 26, was convicted and handed a whole-life sentence for the horrific murders of his ex-partner Louise Hunt, 25, her sister Hannah Hunt, 28, and their mother Carol Hunt, 61.
+The killings took place in a quiet cul-de-sac in Bushey, Hertfordshire, a normally peaceful community now scarred by this violent act.
+The case intensified public and political calls for stricter regulation of crossbows, highlighting how these weapons can be exploited in domestic violence and homicide cases.

 Current Laws and Loopholes